zS1m/back-to-top-button/README.md

 # back-to-top-button.js

-A simple, elegant back to top(scroll to top) button using IntersectionObserver
+**A simple, elegant back to top(scroll to top) button using IntersectionObserver**

 [DEMO](https://zs1m.github.io/back-to-top-button.js/)

 ## Introduction
-**"back-to-top-button.js"** is a simple  JavaScript plugin that adds a button to your web page, allowing you to quickly scroll back to the top of the document with a single click.
+**back-to-top-button.js** is a simple  JavaScript plugin that adds a button to your web page, allowing you to quickly scroll back to the top of the document with a single click.
 The button is automatically shown or hidden based on the user's scrolling position, using the *Intersection Observer API*.
 The plugin is customizable and easy to use, and can be added to any web page or application with just a few lines of code.
 It's perfect for long pages, blog posts, e-commerce sites, or any other content-rich website that requires smooth and convenient navigation.

 ## Feature